-As you pay for your insurance you might wonder; where is my premium going?
+As you pay for your insurance you might wonder where your premium is going?
 And how is it calculated?
 This guide explains what makes up the cost of house insurance and how it’s calculated.

 For example, a premium comparison between a landlord insurance policy for a rental property located in Auckland and one located in Christchurch will show a significant difference in premium.
-This difference in premium is due to the risk exposure to earthquakes, However, in reality, based on the big data we have on claims, there are many factors that determine the premium of your property – such as the relative exposure to weather events, flood zones, vulnerability to theft and the historical record of claims in the area.
+This difference in premium is due to the risk exposure to earthquakes.
+However, there are many factors that determine the premium of your property – such as the relative exposure to weather events, flood zones, vulnerability to theft and the historical record of claims in the area.

 As described the calculation of the insurance premium is heavily dependant on its likelihood of suffering an earthquake or storm.
-We know from previous claims which areas perform better than others.
-Many insurers moved to risk-based pricing in 2019 which meant that no longer would low risk regions like Hamilton subsidize higher-risk regions such as Napier.
+Based on previous claims some areas are more vulnerable than others.
+Many insurers have now moved to risk-based pricing which means that no longer do low risk regions like Hamilton subsidise higher-risk regions like Napier.

-B. Its water supply or proximity to a fire station
+b) Water supply or distance to fire station

 The closer a house is to a fire station and the better the access a property has to water, the less likely it is to burn to the ground.
-For example, a rental property immediately next to a fire station will have a lower premium than a rental property that is 30 minutes out of town and has rainwater tanks as its only form of water.
+For example, a rental property immediately next to a fire station will have a lower premium than a rental property that’s 30 minutes out of town and has rainwater tanks for its only form of water.

-The claims data doesn’t lie.
-Houses built prior to 1935 are more likely to have claims than those built after 1935.
-Some of the claims we see here are electrical fires caused by old and corroding wiring, water damage caused by old pipes not being able to handle increased town water pressure, and storm damage to older homes with original roofing.
-Learn more about insuring older homes here
+Houses built prior to 1935 are more likely to have older building materials and methods.
+A common cause of damage are electrical fires caused by old and corroding wiring.
+Water damage from by old pipes failing under increased town water pressure is also common.
+Learn more about insuring older homes here.

-There are also certain decades where the New Zealand construction industry (and the Government) dropped the ball by allowing the use of certain plumbing products and cladding systems that continue to be a source of significant property damage.
-To this end houses built in the 1980’s are most likely to be constructed with Dux qest piping and fittings.
-Qest was taken off the market in the late 1980s but there are still a number of houses suffering water damage from poor performance of water pipes and fittings.
+There are also certain decades where the New Zealand construction industry (and the Government) allowed the use of certain plumbing products and cladding systems that continue to be a source of significant property damage.
+Houses built in the 1980’s are most likely to be constructed with Dux Quest piping and fittings.
+Quest was taken off the market in the late 1980s but there are still a number of houses suffering water damage from poor performance of water pipes and fittings.

 This one goes to human nature.
-Its a fact that people take better care of things they own.
-So this means that houses occupied by their owners have few losses than those occupied by tenants or short staying guests.
-A rental property attracts landlord risk (such as malicious damage and loss of rents) so a landlord insurance policy will always cost at least 25% more than the insurance cost for your own home.
+It’s a fact that people take better care of things they own.
+This means that houses occupied by their owners have few losses than those occupied by tenants or short staying guests.
+A rental property attracts landlord risk (such as malicious damage and loss of rents) so a landlord insurance policy will cost you more than the insurance cost for your own home.

-It is also a fact that holiday homes sit for longer periods of unoccupancy which means that water damage claims end up being much more costly and we also see a higher incidence of break-ins and burglary.
+Holiday homes remain empty for longer periods of time which can mean water damage claims end up being much more costly, and we also see a higher incidence of break-ins and burglary.

-This one is pretty straight forward.
-The great the insured value of a home and great the exposure, the more the premium.
-This is not to say that $1,500,000 rebuild cost is costs twice as much to insure as a $750,000 rebuild.
-Basically, after a certain point (about $200,000) the cost of insurance increases at a decreasing rate, and this is because over 95% of insurers claims are for smaller losses (eg gradually leaking pipe) not total loss house fires.
+The more a house is insured for the more the premium is going to be.
+This is not to say that $1,500,000 rebuild house costs twice as much to insure as a $750,000 rebuild.
+At a certain point the cost of insurance increases at a decreasing rate, and this is because over 95% of insurers claims are for smaller losses (e.g. gradually leaking pipe) rather than total loss house fires.

-Other things that increase the premium are the additional covers the property owner adds, for example increasing the loss of rents cover from $20,000 to $80,000, and changing the amount of landlords contents cover.
+Other things that increase the premium are the additional covers the property owner adds, for example increasing the loss of rents cover.

 Government Earthquake Levies: